 The world is facing huge environmental challenges.
 We need new solutions.

 A powerful new early warning system to man-made environmental degradations and catastrophes.
+A tool to promote globally sustainable business and responsible political decisions.

 Based on tested science